awfeel7/Scaleform-UI-CSGO/README.md

 # CREDITS

-To Kerr, Moi and Jayly help (alerts script, loadingscreen, votes, teamselect) & abandonedpools (base) & DeformedSAS (alphachanger that has been modified using AI for correct work) scaleforms
+To Kerr, Moi and Jayly's help (alerts script, loadingscreen, votes, teamselect) & abandonedpools (base) & DeformedSAS (alphachanger that has been modified using AI for correct work) scaleforms